mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * It's also possible to set the visibility level of the repository when creating a project

-**Doctor Service: new service!**
+**Doctor Service: new Service!**

-This microservice allows to check the healthiness of the services within a project.
+This Service allows to check the healthiness of the Services within a project.

-The API exposed by the doctor service is:
+The API exposed by the doctor Service is:

-* `GET /`: it respondes with status code `200` if all the services are up; `503` if at least one is down.
-Furthermore, in the body of the response you can find additional information about the called services.
+* `GET /`: it respondes with status code `200` if all the Services are up; `503` if at least one is down.
+Furthermore, in the body of the response you can find additional information about the called Services.

-* `GET /${tag}`: it respondes with status code `200` if all the services tagged with tag are up; `503` if at least one is down.
-Furthermore, in the body of the response you can find additional information about the called services.
+* `GET /${tag}`: it respondes with status code `200` if all the Services tagged with tag are up; `503` if at least one is down.
+Furthermore, in the body of the response you can find additional information about the called Services.

-**`/-/check-up` route** it's been added in the following service:
+**`/-/check-up` route** it's been added in the following Service:

 swagger aggregator: 1.2.0
 mongodb reader:  1.2.0
-crud service: 2.0.0
+crud Service: 2.0.0
-microservice gateway:  5.1.0
+Service gateway:  5.1.0
-file service:  1.2.0
+file Service:  1.2.0
 cms backend: 1.1.0
 v1-adapter: 2.1.0
-notifications-service: 1.1.0
+notifications-Service: 1.1.0
 notifications-manager: 1.0.0

 ## v4.23.0 (June 27,2019)